microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_90CU3.md

 B. Another way of checking and enumerating backups is calling this API [get partition backup list](https://learn.microsoft.com/en-us/rest/api/servicefabric/sfclient-api-getpartitionbackuplist).

 **Mitigation:**
 To mitigate, customers need to update the existing policy after upgrading to 9.0.1107.9590.
-User can call updatebackuppolicy API as mentioned in this doc [Update Backup Policy](https://learn.microsoft.com/en-us/rest/api/servicefabric/sfclient-api-updatebackuppolicy) with existing policy values.
+User can call Update API for Backup Policy as mentioned in this doc [Update Backup Policy](https://learn.microsoft.com/en-us/rest/api/servicefabric/sfclient-api-updatebackuppolicy) with existing policy values.
 It will update the policy model inside BRS with new data model and BRS will start taking periodic backups again.

 **Steps:**
 1. Check and confirm issue as mentioned in "Identifying the issue" section above.
-2. If issues is confirmed, update the backup policy with same old values by calling updatebackuppolicy API.
+2. If issues is confirmed, update the backup policy with same old values by calling Update API for Backup Policy.
 Below is one sample -
     ```powershell
      $BackupPolicy=@{
       Name = "DailyAzureBackupPolicy"